 MLB 2023: How to watch baseball this year, from Opening Day to the World Series

-Opening Day is almost here -- let's play ball!
-With all 30 Major League Baseball teams playing on Opening Day this year, there are 15 games to tune into.
-Between nationally televised games airing across five channels, local games only airing on certain regional sports networks and streamers stepping up to the plate in recent years, keeping up with your favorite team this year may be more complicated than the game itself.
+It's Opening Day -- let's play ball!
+With all 30 Major League Baseball teams playing in today's baseball extravaganza, there are a whopping 15 matches to tune into.
+Between nationally televised games airing across five channels, local games only airing on certain regional sports networks and streamers stepping up to the plate in recent years, keeping up with your favorite team this year may be more complicated than America's pastime itself.

 The best way to watch the 2023 MLB season: